trimstray/test-your-sysadmin-skills/README.md

 Some interpretations:

-- if the averages are 0.0, then your system is idle.
+- if the averages are 0.0, then your system is idle
-- if the 1 minute average is higher than the 5 or 15 minute averages, then load is increasing.
+- if the 1 minute average is higher than the 5 or 15 minute averages, then load is increasing
-- if the 1 minute average is lower than the 5 or 15 minute averages, then load is decreasing.
+- if the 1 minute average is lower than the 5 or 15 minute averages, then load is decreasing
-- if they are higher than your CPU count, then you might have a performance problem (it depends).
+- if they are higher than your CPU count, then you might have a performance problem (it depends)

 Useful resources: